Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ## Appendix A: Standard Token Dictionary

-When a card effect instructs a player to create a specific token, the token must utilize the following exact statistics and traits. **All newly generated tokens enter the battlefield in an exhausted state.**
+When a card effect instructs a player to create a specific token, the token must utilize the following exact statistics and traits. **All newly generated tokens enter the battlefield in an exhausted state, unless otherwise noted.**

 * **Construct (Technology):** Small Size (1 Weight).
 1 Attack / 1 Defense.
 Range 1.
 No keywords.
 * **Spirit (Divinity):** Small Size (1 Weight).
 2 Attack / 2 Defense.
 Range 1.
 Flying, Ethereal.
 * **Echo (Psionics):** Small Size (1 Weight).
 0 Attack / 1 Defense.
 Range 1.
 Illusion.
+Enters play **ready**, but this unit cannot move or take actions on the turn it enters play.
 * **Golem (Magic):** Small Size (1 Weight).
 2 Attack / 1 Defense.
 Range 1.
 No Keywords.
 * **Scrap (Neutral):** Small Size (1 Weight).
 0 Attack / 1 Defense.
 Range 1.
 Immobile.

 ## Appendix B: Universal Keyword & Status Effect Glossary

-* **Adapt:** Whenever this unit survives combat, it gains a permanent +1/+1 counter, increasing its base Attack and Defense.
+* **Adapt:** The first time this unit survives combat each Game Round, it gains a permanent +1/+1 counter, increasing its base Attack and Defense.
 * **Aetheric Shielding:** Any opponent attempting to target this unit with an Event card must pay a mandatory tax of 3 additional Command Points (CP) added to the Event's normal runtime deployment cost.
 * **Arcane Recall:** You may play this card from your discard pile by paying its CP cost and fulfilling any additionally specified resource costs.
 Once a card played via Arcane Recall resolves, it is exiled from the game rather than being returned to the discard pile.
 * **Armor Piercing:** When calculating combat resolution, damage dealt by this card or effect ignores the target's printed Base Defense, acting as a binary threshold bypass rather than a mathematical calculation.
 * **Ethereal:** Combat damage dealt to this unit during standard attacks is reduced by 1.
 * **Flying:** This unit completely ignores physical Line of Sight obstructions (quadrants currently at maximum capacity) when determining valid targets for attacks within its numeric Range.
-* **Horde:** When taking an Attack action, your units with the Horde keyword in that quadrant can attack and exhaust as a single action.
+* **Horde:** When taking an Attack action, you may exhaust any number of **ready** units with Horde in the same quadrant to attack as a single action.
+Only units that were **not** deployed this round may participate in a Horde attack.
-* **Illusion:** If a unit with this keyword becomes the explicit target of any enemy attack, activated ability, or Event, the unit is immediately destroyed prior to the resolution of that effect.
-If destroyed by an attack declaration, the attacker's action is fully consumed and the attacking unit exhausts.
+* **Illusion:** When this unit is declared as the target of an attack, it is destroyed before the attack resolves.
+The attacking unit does **not** exhaust and the action is **not** consumed.
+The attacker may immediately declare a new target for that attack action, subject to normal targeting rules.
 * **Immobile:** This unit cannot be chosen as the valid target of a standard Move action and is immune to being relocated by any card effects.
 * **Impact:** Impact represents persistent, incremental damage accumulation rather than a floating mathematical modifier.
 When an effect inflicts Impact on a target, or a unit survives a non-lethal attack, an Impact counter is placed on it.
 Each Impact counter represents 1 point of persistent damage.
 If a unit's accumulated Impact counters ever equal or exceed its Defense value, the unit is immediately destroyed.
 * **Infiltrator:** You may deploy this unit directly into your Vanguard (Row 2).
 This overrides the general baseline rule that units must be strictly deployed to the Deployment Zone (Row 1).
 * **Martyrdom:** When this unit is destroyed, immediately trigger the associated ability text.
 * **Nullify:** Cards destroyed by this unit's attacks are exiled from the game instead of being placed in the discard pile, preventing Arcane Recall or Martyrdom synergies.
 * **Phalanx:** If this unit is adjacent to at least one other friendly unit that also possesses the Phalanx keyword, it cannot be destroyed by an attack unless the Attack value exceeds its Defense by 2 or more.
 This shifts the bonus from a dynamic mathematical calculation to a binary survival threshold.
+For the purposes of the Phalanx keyword, a unit's Defense is its **printed base Defense value**, not its effective Defense after Impact counters are applied.
 * **Phantom:** This unit cannot be chosen as a valid target for standard attacks unless the attacking unit is positioned in an orthogonally adjacent quadrant (Range 1).
-* **Skirmisher:** After this unit performs an Attack action, you may immediately move it to an adjacent friendly quadrant.
-This special move does not exhaust the unit and does not consume your action for the turn.
+* **Skirmisher:** After this unit performs an Attack action, you may immediately move it to an adjacent friendly or empty quadrant.
+This movement does not consume an additional action.
+The unit remains exhausted after this movement and cannot be readied by card effects for the remainder of the Game Round.
 * **Steadfast:** This unit cannot be moved from its current quadrant by an opponent's card effects.
-* **Swarm:** When taking a "Deploy" action to play a unit with Swarm, you may simultaneously deploy exactly one additional unit with the Swarm keyword from your hand into the exact same quadrant.
-You must pay the individual CP costs for both units deployed in this manner.
+* **Swarm:** When you take a Deploy action for a unit with Swarm, you may simultaneously deploy one additional unit with the Swarm keyword from your hand into the same quadrant, paying its CP cost.
+Units deployed via this secondary Swarm placement **enter exhausted.**
 * **Synaptic Mark:** The mark on its own does nothing, but it is used to target units with other powerful abilities.
 * **Taunt:** Enemy units that declare an attack must target a unit with Taunt if one is within range and constitutes a valid target.
 * **Territorial:** This unit actively blocks enemy deployment, standard movement, and Tactical Advances into any orthogonally adjacent quadrant, locking down physical firing lanes.
 * **Zeal:** The first time this unit would be destroyed in a given Game Round, it instead survives, removes all accumulated upgrades and Impact counters, and immediately becomes exhausted.
+Zeal triggers **after** all other survival checks, including Phalanx, are resolved.
+A unit with both Zeal and Phalanx that survives via Phalanx does **not** trigger Zeal — Zeal only triggers when the unit would be destroyed by an attack that bypasses or exceeds Phalanx's threshold.